Seahawks re-sign old friend Bruce Irvin to help pass rush, but still no word on Jadeveon Clowney

 He later played for Atlanta and Carolina, spending last year with the Panthers on a one-year deal.

 Irvin is now 32 years old but he remained productive for Carolina last season with 8.5 sacks and 16 quarterback hits, each of which would have led the Seahawks.
+And Irvin has always been durable.
+He missed the first three games of last year with a hamstring injury but then returned to play each of the final 13 for the Panthers, getting 608 snaps.

+Irvin has missed only two other games due to injury in his eight NFL seasons (he also sat out the first four games of Seattle’s Super Bowl-winning season of 2013 after being suspended by the NFL).

 Seattle and Irvin obviously know each other well — current Seattle defensive coordinator Ken Norton Jr. was also the DC with the Raiders when Irvin signed there in 2016.